For any questions regarding the CFP process, please email CNCFcolocatedevents@cncf.io.

 - What do you expect the audience to gain from your presentation?

 - Why should YOU be the one to give this talk?
 You have a unique story.
 Tell it.

-- Be prepared to explain how this fits into the CNCF and overall Open Source Ecosystem.
+- Be prepared to explain how this fits into the Cloud Native and overall Open Source Ecosystem.